 *Pets are only allowed to fly in-cabin, NOT cargo.

-*Pet fare is $95 one-way per pet carrier, which must be paid by credit card at the check-in counter.
+*August 2023 Update: Pet fare has been increased to $125 one-way per pet carrier, which must be paid by credit card at the check-in counter.
 Pet fares are fully refundable if you cancel your reservation or if your flight is canceled.
 For passengers traveling between the Hawaiian Islands from September 6 through December 31, the pet fare is reduced to $35 one-way per pet carrier.

 *ARF-ter booking your flight, you must call 1-800-I-FLY-SWA to reserve space for your dog.
 Getting your dog on a flight is on a first-come, first-served basis with a general limit of 6 pets onboard.
 On certain flights, Southwest may allow more or fewer than 6 pets in total.
 Therefore, it’s impawtant to reserve a spot for your dog ASAP.